 Joint Ownership

-Joint ownership enables automatic transfer of assets to surviving owners without probate.
+Joint ownership enables the automatic transfer of assets to surviving owners without probate.
 Types include joint tenancy with rights of survivorship and tenancy by the entirety.
 In joint tenancy, co-owners hold equal shares, and on one owner’s death, the shares transfer directly to the surviving owner(s).
 Tenancy by the entirety, available to married couples in certain states, provides similar probate avoidance, offering additional creditor protection.
 Establishing joint ownership requires clear title documentation to ensure seamless transitions upon an owner’s death.

 Conclusion